missionpinball/mpf-docs/includes/game_var.md

-!!! note "This is a game variable"
+!!! note "This is an MPF game variable"

-    Todo link, etc.
+    The content on this page is technical documentation for an [MPF Game Variable](/game_vars).